 Take care of our team, promote and advance crypto globally, and empower every individual in the world.

-Additionally, depending on the consensus mechanism, anyone can validate transactions and add them to the blockchain, making cryptocurrencies decentralized.
+Furthermore, depending on the consensus mechanism, anyone can validate transactions and add them to the blockchain, making cryptocurrencies decentralized.

 1. Bitcoin is a virtual good and is similar in many ways to more traditional investments.

 2. Bitcoin is a peer-to-peer payment method and has the potential of challenging Visa’s market dominance.

 3. The Bitcoin blockchain, as an underlying blockchain, can provide consensus solutions to other public blockchains, with Bitcoin itself as the fees for this service.
 Because of this, the Bitcoin blockchain may become the infrastructure on which all other blockchain applications are built in the future.